OrientsVictor/WalkingStickFP50/README.md

 - Similarly, I have used the YouTube API to play music or videos.

->**NOTE:** In the *script.js* script, I have deliberately replaced my API Key with "API_Key" for security reasons.
+> **NOTE:** In the _script.js_ script, I have deliberately replaced my API Key with "API_Key" for security reasons.
 To get an API key, refer to [Google's guide](https://support.google.com/googleapi/answer/6158862?hl=en).

 3. **styles.css:** Contains style guide.

-4. **templates:** *layout.html* serves the general HTML format while *index.html* is shown when a user visits the web app. *index.html* is linked to *layout.html* with the help of Jinja syntax.
+4. **templates:** _layout.html_ serves the general HTML format while _index.html_ is shown when a user visits the web app. _index.html_ is linked to _layout.html_ with the help of Jinja syntax.

-5. **Procfile and requirements.txt:** Contains requirements for the web app.
+5. **ProcFile and requirements.txt:** Contains requirements for the web app.

 #### Design Choice